mosimanj/CS361-Text-Formatter/README.md

     - “sentence”: capitalizes the first alphabetic character of every sentence
     - “upper”: converts all characters to uppercase
     - “lower”: converts all characters to lowercase
-    - “title: capitalizes first letter of each word
+    - “title”: capitalizes first letter of each word

 ```
 Example Call: